-By 2007 none of the original organizers were still involved in the theatre and the leadership was assumed by Howard Korn who had performed in several FCT productions and had just moved to Frisco.
+By 2007, none of the original organizers were still involved in the theatre and the leadership was assumed by Howard Korn, who had performed in several FCT productions and had just moved to Frisco.
 Right at that time the theater building was closed after structural weaknesses were identified that rendered it potentially hazardous for public use.
-In 2009 the building was torn down.
-Without a theater FCT’s productions were performed in Plano and in spaces such as the City Council chambers and the Frisco Arts office on Main Street as we searched for a new permanent home in Frisco.
+Without a theater FCT’s productions were performed in Plano, Frisco City Council chambers and the Frisco Arts office on Main Street as the search continued for a new permanent home in Frisco.

-Since then we have presented 21 more shows including The Fantasticks, The Sunshine Boys, Twelve Angry Jurors, Joseph and the Amazing Technicolor Dreamcoat, Don’t Dress for Dinner, Over the River and Through the Woods, A Broadway Christmas Carol, The Foreigner, Lend Me A Tenor, The 25th Annual Putnam County Spelling Bee, Dial M for Murder and You’re a Good Man Charlie Brown, A Bad Year for Tomatoes, The Cemetery Club, Driving Miss Daisy and the musical, The Last Five Years.
-We have begun our 2017 season with Broadway Bound and Evita and it will continue with Crimes of the Heart and Every Christmas Story ever Told and Then Some.
+Since our ‘rebirth’ in 2010, Theatre Frisco has attracted amazing talent and have put on fantastic shows, such as The Fantasticks, The Sunshine Boys, Twelve Angry Jurors, Joseph and the Amazing Technicolor Dreamcoat, Don’t Dress for Dinner, Over the River and Through the Woods, A Broadway Christmas Carol, The Foreigner, Lend Me A Tenor, The 25th Annual Putnam County Spelling Bee, Dial M for Murder, You’re a Good Man Charlie Brown, A Bad Year for Tomatoes, The Cemetery Club, Driving Miss Daisy, The Last Five Years, Broadway Bound, Evita, Crimes of the Heart, Every Christmas Story Ever Told, and Steel Magnolias.